The Future Carrier Library

 - 24-hour student study space

-- quiet, inspiring reading rooms and browseable book collections
+- other quiet, inspiring reading rooms

 - terraces and outdoor spaces